None of the above: Others

+A Parliamentary Petition calling for the introduction of 'none of the above' as an option to every list of constituency candidates runs until 18 November 2026.
+A page explaining the petition and the reasons for it can be found on the 'Just Human?' website.

 In the British parliamentary elections of 2010, a former boxer changed his name by deed poll from Terry Marsh to "None Of The Above X", in order to run as a parliamentary candidate under that name in the constituency of South Basildon and East Thurrock.
 Claiming that he will not take the seat if he wins, he told BBC Essex: "I don't take it for one moment that it would be a vote for me. ...
 I'm doing what I think the Electoral Commission should be doing and what should be on every ballot paper in any electoral process."
 BBC News reported that, while the Registration of Political Parties (Prohibited Words and Expressions) (Amendment) Order 2005 stipulates that no political party can be registered in the UK under the name "None of the Above", there is no legislation against a person changing their name by deed poll and appearing on the ballot paper as "None Of the Above".
 In the event he polled 0.3% of the vote, the lowest of any candidate standing.